Should you cancel credit cards? Why would you cancel a credit card? How do you cancel a credit credit?

 You will find the contact details for your credit card provider on any statement or letter from the credit card company.
 Alternatively, contact details for all of the credit card companies can be found on their website online.

-When you tell a credit card company that you want to cancel a credit card, they will check that there is no outstanding balance left on the card and take payment if one is required.
+When you tell a credit card company that you want to cancel a credit card, they will check that there is no outstanding balance left on the card and arrange payment, if one is required.

-When the credit card is cancelled, this card will then show on your credit history as “settled”, meaning that the card was closed successfully and all outstanding payments received.
+When the credit card is cancelled, this card will then show on your credit history as “settled”.
+This means that the card was closed successfully and all outstanding payments received.